-This is the wonderful design stage of my project.
+This is the wonderful design stage of my DIY entryway table project.
 I LOVE it when it all comes together so perfectly.
 We have a $2 door, a $5 dresser mirror and some random legs.

 Add to those pieces a cabinet door for a table top!
 Voila!
 It’s almost done!
 I was seriously giddy that all the pieces were the perfect size.
 I suppose that is a benefit of hoarding having a lot of treasures.

-I secured the dresser mirror directly to the door.
+The dresser mirror was secured directly to the door.

-I used some clamps to hold the cabinet door in place.
+Clamps were used to hold the cabinet door in place.
 I did have to trim the legs, because they were table legs, they were cut on an angle.
 I had to give them just a slight trim to get a flat edge in order for the new table top to rest on it.
 The design stage of the diy entryway table is coming along!!

 note the reflection in the mirror.
 This is when I noticed the dirty carport.